Exposition formats

 format.
 The following conventions apply:

-is given as a separate sample named x_count
+xis given as a separate sample namedx_count. - Each quantile of a summary named

-is given as a separate sample line with the same name x
+xis given as a separate sample line with the same namexand a label{quantile="y"}. - Each bucket count of a histogram named

 escaping examples, and more.